What Is a RACI Matrix? Definition, Examples, Uses

 Why Are RACI Roles Important?

-RACI roles provide a sense of organization and clarity for teams that are looking to divide roles and keep team members accountable for their contributions.
-Considering that 27% of projects go over budget, for reasons like scope creep and lack of defined roles, RACI roles help position a project for success and avoid common pitfalls.
+The same way a requirements traceability matrix provides accountability to project requirements by mapping out the relationship between these requirements and the project work, RACI roles provide a sense of organization and clarity for teams that are looking to divide roles and keep team members accountable for their contributions.
+Considering that 27 percent of projects go over budget, for reasons like scope creep and lack of defined roles, RACI roles help position a project for success and avoid common pitfalls.

-Moreover, RACI roles help ensure that communication between all roles is ongoing.
+RACI roles help ensure that communication between all roles is ongoing.
 When you consider that nearly half of all project spending is at risk of being wasted due to a lack of effective team-based communication, it becomes all that more important to prioritize.
-Ultimately, teams who prioritize communication and well-defined roles are better off, and RACI roles help teams achieve that goal faster – while providing accountability for each team member’s unique contributions to the success of the project.

 How to Create a RACI Matrix